 Because the largest heat pump available at the time was just short of the peak demand estimated for our home, we ended up with a so-called ‘cascade’ system, with two smaller heat pumps working in parallel, in conjunction with a buffer tank.
 In total, it had more peak power than we needed, but not so much as to cause an issue.

-In a way, the cascade system turned out to have the benefit that when it was comparatively warm outside, only one of these units needs to be in operation at any time.
+In a way, the so-called ‘cascade’ system (actually not in series but two in parallel) turned out to have the benefit that when it was comparatively warm outside, only one of these units needs to be in operation at any time.
 The clever electronics made sure that each one shared the work equally over the year.

 The only issue was that both firms were maxed out with work because others like us were trying to get things done before the end of the Renewable Heat Incentive (RHI).
 In addition the Covid pandemic had disrupted supply chains for heat pumps, like everything else, so kit was also scarce.